gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerContentScanJob.md

 ### -IncludeFileTypes
 Explicitly determines the file types that are scanned by your content scan job.
 Define multiple file types using a comma-separated list.

-Define either this parameter, or the **ExcludeFileTypes** parameter, but not both.
+If you define this parameter, define the **ExcludeFileTypes** parameter as null.
+For example, see the sample code [above](#example-4-define-a-content-scan-job-that-excludes-msg-and-tmp-files).

 Relevant only when the **OverrideContentScanJob** parameter is set to **on**.